Vigenère Cipher: Advanced Polyalphabetic Encryption Tool

 What is the Vigenère Cipher?

-- Fourth letter: shifted by K again...
+- Fourth letter: shifts by K again, and so on...

 Features of Our Vigenère Cipher Tool: